DDNeu/flaudit/README.md

 flaudit
 -------

-`flaudit` consumes Lustre Changelogs using liblustreapi and write output in json.
+`flaudit` consumes Lustre Changelogs using liblustreapi and writes output in json.
 Based on [stanford-rc/lauditd](https://github.com/stanford-rc/lauditd)

 Installation
 ------------

 #### Binary:
-a binary package is already available in flaudit directory with all relevant files. copy flaudit directory in `/opt/ddn/`
+a binary package is already available in `flaudit` directory with all relevant files.

+Copy `flaudit` directory in `/opt/ddn/`
 ```
 $ mkdir -p /opt/ddn/
 $ cp -a flaudit /opt/ddn/